abnDK/personal-budget-2/src/utils/migration/migration_readme.md

     holds <version_number> of db.
 Is updated with each migration up or down.
 - up.sh/down.sh:
     reads upfiles/downfiles and runs each filename on the psql -f command
     <version_number> is extracted from filenames.
-Last filename will be sent to write_version.sh
+Version number of last filename will be sent to write_version.sh
 - write_version.sh:
     takes <version_number> as input and writes to file current_version
-- insert_test_data.sh:
-    inserts test data relating to current db version. uses get_current_version.sh to define version_number and filename containing testdata.
 - get_current_version.sh:
     looks in the current_version and returns filename of .sql file with relevant test data to be inserted